-In the previous article, we discussed “Can you see in the dark with polarized sunglasses?”.
+In the previous article, we discussed “Are polarized sunglasses better for your eyes?”.
 In this article, let’s talk about “Do polarized sunglasses block UV rays?”.

 UV protection is the primary function of sunglasses, but when you're shopping for sunglasses, make sure your sunglasses provide UV protection.
 In addition, choose sunglasses with polarized and anti-reflective lenses to better protect your eyes and reduce glare.

 The Meaning of UV Standard for UV Protection Degree

 The human eye's perception of light is 380~780nm (visible light), and ultraviolet light is the wavelength of less than 380nm (visible light).
 The definition of UV380 is that it can effectively block the wavelength of the light below 380nm.
 The UV400 standard also blocks some visible light, so it loses some color.

 Polarized sunglasses are the perfect choice for driving and cycling.
 When you go fishing or doing water sports, the open water is a very reflective environment that produces intense glare and discomfort.
 Polarized lenses can help fishermen or water athletes see clearly in an aquatic environment.